vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You must do the thing you think you cannot do." - Eleanor Roosevelt
 > 1. "Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle." - Christian D. Larson
 > 1. "It's not whether you get knocked down; it's whether you get up." - Vince Lombardi
-> 1. "Don't watch the clock; do what it does.
-Keep going." - Sam Levenson
 > 1. "Keep your face always toward the sunshine—and shadows will fall behind you." - Walt Whitman
 > 1. "Don't count the days, make the days count." - Muhammad Ali
 > 1. "Hardships often prepare ordinary people for an extraordinary destiny." - C.S.
 Lewis